 All of these features are designed to help intensify and speed up the idea generation and collection.
 When practiced by your organization, this will undoubtedly help promote idea sharing and invite everyone to do so.

-That is why asking team managers to communicate and ask specific employees explicitly to join will definitely help in collecting more ideas, even if this is done in an informal setting.
+That is why asking team managers to communicate and ask specific employees explicitly to join and participate in the process will definitely help in collecting more ideas, even if this is done in an informal setting.